mae92/MutantHuntWGS/README.md

 # MutantHuntWGS

 ## A bioinformatics pipeline for identification and characterization of mutations in *Saccharomyces cerevisiae*.
-MutantHungWGS compares data, input in FASTQ format, from a mutant strain to a wild-type strain to identify high confidence sequence variants present only in the mutant.
+MutantHuntWGS compares data, input in FASTQ format, from a mutant strain to a wild-type strain to identify high confidence sequence variants present only in the mutant.
 This pipeline was designed to be as user friendly as possible.

 # Setup and Run